How it works:

 Retinol and niacinamide are a great combo to help improve skin texture and fade dark spots.

-Hyaluronic acid and vitamin reduce signs of photoaging and boost hydration, which is ideal for people living in drier climates or harsh winter environments.
+Hyaluronic acid and vitamin C reduce signs of photoaging and boost hydration, which is ideal for people living in drier climates or harsh winter environments.

 Here are a few other tips for applying serums.